Seeker3005/My-Run-of-Execute-dynamic-circuits-/README.md

 What I learned:

-How to use the MidCircuitMeasure method when creating dynamic circuits.
+1) How to use the MidCircuitMeasure method when creating dynamic circuits.
-Qiskit Runtime limitations such as creating an if_test with 32 classical bits or less or testing only one classical bit and to not make nested conditionals.
+2) Qiskit Runtime limitations such as creating an if_test with 32 classical bits or less, or testing only one classical bit, and not making nested conditionals.

 Installation & Usage: To open this up, I used Ubuntu to create a Python environment.
 This was done by opening Ubuntu and placing the following commands: